“Good afternoon everyone.” A weary Kaidus spoke to the group as he sat down.

 “Good girl.”
-Kaidus smiled back as he gently stroke her hair.
+He smiled back as he gently stroke her hair.

-“Ehehehe!” she laughed as she hugged him again.
+“Ehehehe!”
+And she laughed as she hugged him again.

 “You said last time that this will be a long break?”
 Adalina asked from where she sat.

 “Yea.
-It’s a turn long, so I’ll be home until the start of Guso.”
+It’s a turn long, so I’ll be home until the start of Alivai.”
 He replied back to Adalina while gently petting Anise’s head.

 “So… Lord Varath’s been asking about you.”
-Troyle said with a grin as they were eating.
+Troyle said with a grin as they ate.

 “…Why would he be asking about me?”
 Kaidus asked.

-“He really likes you Kaidus.
+“He really likes you.
 And… I may have said something about you coming back for a long break while we were drinking a couple days ago.”
 Troyle tried to give an innocent grin.

 “Is this about the marriage proposal?”
 Adalina interposed.

-“Why does mom know?”
+“Why does mother know?”
 Kaidus asked Troyle curiously.